michaladamcichy/multiplayer-shooter/README.md

 Simple linux socket game server.

 Click the link below, to see, how client looks.
 I wrote it using OpenGL.
-It's quite simple - there are spirtes in
+It's quite simple - there are spirtes in 3d space.
+However, they have... normal maps :)
+I think, it looks interesting :)